-Sentinel daffodil flower is a fabulous pink daffodil.
+The sentinel daffodil flower is a fabulous pink daffodil.
 The flower has beautiful ruffled petals, with contrasting strong stems.
 It has a very large cup and a clear white perianth.
 The blooms open on stems 14 to 16 inches high.
-The flowers starts out apricot and changes to a lovely pink.
+The flowers start out apricot and change to a lovely pink.
 The flower thrives in full sun and well-drained soil.
-It blooms every year in mid to late season.
+These daffodils flower every year in the mid to late season.
 The flower will look good, both planted in gardens and in containers.

 3. Thalia daffodils:

 Thalia is a cheery, bright white daffodil and has a lovely scent.
 This small bell shaped flower has slightly reflexed petals and blooms every year from March to May.
 This medium- headed trumpet has a light, feathery quality with narrow petals and a delicate cup.
 Thalia will create a gorgeous display in your garden.
 The flower blooms best in moist soil and is a very easy to grow plant.
 These pure white flowers are incredibly beautiful.

 This bold bloomer has clusters of bright yellow flowers on its stem.
 Its scientific name is Narcissus ‘Quail’.
 The flower is quite long-lasting and is highly fragrant.
 It has a very delicate appearance and the stem bears 2 to 3 golden flowers on stems, 40 cm high.
 The flower is 4 inches in size with neat petals and dark green leaves.
 The Royal Horticultural Society has even awarded this beautiful flower with the Award of Garden Merit (AGM).
 It is a good choice for containers, rock gardens and dainty spring bouquets.

 5. Sorbet daffodil: